osrg/gobgp/docs/sources/modify-host-fib.md

 // +build !windows && !linux
 ```

-4. Copy the contents of (TODO: stub file, or Windows?) and implement the functions for
+4. Copy the contents of `pkg/server/modify_host_fib_windows.go` and implement the
-   your platform
-5. Add tests in TODO:
+   functions for your platform.
+The only required functions are
+   `newModifyHostFIBClient()` and `stop()` as these are called by other code in the
+   `server` package.
+The rest are implementation details.